Ginxo/pom-analyser/README.md

 # pom-analyser
-a bunch of tools to analyse maven projects
+a bunch of tools to analyse maven projects.

+## Tools
+building...